unparalleled-js/docs-1/developing-connectors/sdk-2/quick-Start.md

 ![View old version](/assets/images/sdk/viewing-old-version.gif)
 *Click on a specific version to view details about it*

 When viewing a specific version, you are given the ability to restore your custom connector to this version by clicking "Restore this version" in the top right of the page.
 This restores the version by making a copy of that version's source code as a new latest version.
-You'll be able to begin editing from there or immediately deploy this version.
+You'll be able to begin editing from there or immediately release this version.

 ## Using the debugger console
-Below the code editor on the "Source code" tab, you'll see our debugger console which allows you to test various portions of your custom connector before deploying it.
+Below the code editor on the "Source code" tab, you'll see our debugger console which allows you to test various portions of your custom connector before releasing it.
 This debugger console allows you to run tests on the latest version of your custom connector code.

 ![Debugger console](/assets/images/sdk/debugger-console.png)
 *Debugger console*